 There is a high degree of confidence in the overall fuel commodity balance data in DUKES, with the statistics for production, imports, exports and final demand for fuels across the UK economy believed to be complete and accurate.
 However, fuel use allocations within DUKES to specific economic sectors are considered subject to greater uncertainty due to the difficulties in obtaining comprehensive survey or sales data by sector.
 Based on this understanding of uncertainty within DUKES, the Inventory Agency assumes in most cases that where an alternative source indicates DUKES data for a sector is inaccurate, there is no reason that this implies any inaccuracy in overall fuel usage in DUKES.
 Therefore, introducing a deviation from DUKES in one area of the inventory should be accompanied by an equal and opposite deviation in another area of the inventory.
-As a result, there are very few instances where the total amount of fuel used to underpin inventory deviations from DUKES data are re-allocations of fuel use between source sectors across the UK economy, whilst retaining consistency with the total DUKES consumption of that fuel.
+As a result, there are very few instances where the total amount of fuel used to underpin inventory estimates differs from the total fuel consumption data presented in DUKES; in most cases the inventory deviations from DUKES data are re-allocations of fuel use between source sectors across the UK economy, whilst retaining consistency with the total DUKES consumption of that fuel.

 Deviations from sector-specific allocations in DUKES is most significant in the case of gas oil and fuel oil, especially for fuel use in the shipping sector.
-This fuel is used in off-road machinery engines (e.g. agricultural and construction machinery), railway locomotives, marine engines, stationary engines and other stationary combustion plants such as furnaces.
+Gas oil is also widely used in off-road machinery engines (e.g. agricultural and construction machinery), railway locomotives, marine engines, stationary engines and other stationary combustion plants such as furnaces.
 DUKES relies on data provided by fuel suppliers and importers / exporters but data on industrial use of gas oil is very uncertain.
 The distribution chain for refinery products is complex, and the gas oil producers and importers have very little knowledge of where their product is used once sold into the marketplace.
 Furthermore, the Inventory Agency needs to distinguish between gas oil burnt in mobile machinery and gas oil burnt in stationary combustion plant and this information is not available from fuel suppliers and importers.